When people’s lives depend on correct data

 Moving from MS Access to SAS

-Initially, Poison Center used MS Access, driven by a number of smaller programs that were programmed by a physician working at the facility.
+Initially, Poison Center used MS Access, driven by a number of smaller programs that were programmed by a physician working at the facility, to process their data and compile reports.
 As these programs were not dynamic, nothing could be changed without extensive reprogramming.
 That all began to change when François Wuyts started to use MySQL along with the necessary queries to make up statistical reports.

 “Then I observed a comparative demonstration of several statistical software packages.
-I was immediately impressed by the capabilities of the SAS solutions.
-Shortly thereafter, we decided to contact SAS, who brought us into contact with SBI Consulting - a SAS partner - who helped us with the implementation.”
+I was immediately impressed by the capabilities of SAS.
+Shortly thereafter, we decided to contact SAS, who brought us into contact with SBI Consulting, a SAS partner.
+In 2015, SBI helped us with installing and implementing SAS Visual Analytics within our environment.
+Thanks to their expertise, we managed to get everything up and running rather quickly.”

 Dissolving grey data areas

 When the SAS solution was operational, it became obvious that there were significant shortcomings in the database.
 For example, physicians were freely interpreting the distinction between voluntary and accidental intoxication, which obviously led to ‘grey areas’ in the data.
-Being able to identify these grey areas enables Poison Center to execute functional analyses of the new electronic system.
+The knowledge of those shortcomings was of great value during the functional analysis and the development of the new system, which made it possible to eliminate most of these grey areas and to make the data more accurate and reliable in the future.

 Quick access to data speeds up decision making

 “All of the functionalities and features we need can be filled in with SAS.
-Simply put, SAS helps us to fulfill our mission in a far better and much more efficient way than ever before.
+Simply put, SAS helps us to fulfil our mission in a far better and much more efficient way than ever before.
 When dealing with statistics, most of the time we simply need concrete figures from our data.
 Complicated statistical calculations are seldom needed.
-We need data such as the age categories of the victims who were poisoned by a particular product, or a particular drug in a certain period of the year.
+We need data such as the age categories of the victims who were poisoned by a particular product, or a particular drug in a certain period of the year, or the amount of therapeutical mistakes, due to for example an accidental overdose or the accidental change of a drug.
 SAS enables us to have this information much more quickly.
 This in turn enables us to track developments and trends far faster and more accurately.
 This has been the basis for launching new, more appropriate prevention campaigns to protect the public.”

 When asked if and how SAS makes life at Poison Center easier, Wuyts explains: “SAS helps us to make the data more transparent and shows us how to get the most from it.
 What we really appreciate is the powerful combination of the analytical and visual aspects of the software.
 SAS also provides solid accompaniment and intelligent suggestions by means of the Explorer module.
 So, does SAS makes life easier?
 Absolutely.”